yasirraza95/veggieking-app/README.md

 Follow these steps to set up the Food Delivery App template:

 1. Unzip the main folder:
-2. Go to Fooda Folder
+2. Go to VeggieKing Folder
 3. Install all dependencies:

 ```shell